 - If you move house or change bank accounts, be sure to notify all lenders and organisations that you pay money to, so you won’t miss a bill and have it recorded on your credit file

 - Get your free credit reports and check them carefully to make sure there’s nothing that needs to be corrected

 - Repay any debts you’ve defaulted on – it will still show as a default for five years, but the effect on your score will be reduced and you’ll look more reliable

 To learn more

-- For the low-down on getting a deposit together, types of mortgages, working out how much you can borrow and more, see our first home buyer’s guide
+- • If you’re a first home buyer, it helps to learn about getting a deposit together, types of mortgages, working out how much you can borrow and more.
+See our first home buyer’s guide

 - For a handy summary of the steps to getting a home loan, from scanning real estate ads to signing up with a lender, see our guide to getting a mortgage

 - If you run your own business, see our guide to getting a mortgage when you’re self employed